in

 • The third consideration is how many seats could fit in a row, and the standard for most home theaters is usually four seats.
 Read more about recliner dimensions here.

-• The last thing is whether or not your theater will need an aisle, and for most home theaters, it is usually a side aisle three feet wide or depending on the size of your home theater.
+• The last thing is whether or not your multimedia space will need an aisle, and for most rooms, it is usually a side aisle three feet wide depending on its size.

 Twenty inches or 51 centimeters of free space on both sides is recommended to make each seating comfortable.

-Aside from individual reclining seats, there are also a full two or three-seater sofa you could use for your home theater.
-A full 60 inches size for the love seat and 85 inches for the three-seater sofa.
+Aside from individual reclining seats, there is also a full two or three-seater sofa you could use for your movie room.
+A full 60 inches size for the love seat and 85 inches for the three-seater sofa

 So if you are looking to install a four-seat reclining unit in a row with each seat having a width of 24 inches and a seat allowance of 5 inches for each armrest, then that will be a total of 124 inches.

-How Much Space Should be Between Home Theater Rows?
+How Much Space Should Be Between Seat Rows?

 Generally, there is 20 inches or 51 centimeters of space between each row of seats.
-It could be adjusted, especially if your home theater seat reclines.
+It could be adjusted, especially if your seats recline.
 For more pictures see our gallery of home theater ideas here.

 In figuring out what your home theater screen size is supposed to be, you will need a tape measure and a calculator.

-Obviously, in designing for a home theater, the bigger, the better, but you need to measure to get the optimum experience without drowning your senses.
+Obviously, in designing this layout, the bigger, the better, but you need to measure to get the optimum experience without drowning your senses.
 You can visit our tv size for bedroom guide for measuring tips and tv sizes guide.

 You will first need to decide whether you want a 16:9 or a 2.40 viewing ratio.
-Most of the home theaters have a 16:9 aspect viewing ratio, which means there will be a couple of black bars on every widescreen movie you will be viewing.
+Most of the movie rooms have a 16:9 aspect viewing ratio, which means there will be a couple of black bars on every widescreen movie you will be viewing.

 The second is measuring the distance from the screen to the primary seating position.
 This position is your favorite spot in your home theater, whether you like to sit in the middle or close to the screen in front.